agfianf/fastapi-auth-service/README.md

 - [X] **Improve Verification Access to from Auth Service to API Services**: Implement a more secure method for API Services to verify JWTs.
 - [X] **Simplify JWT Payload**: Remove sensitive data (e.g., `email`, `phone`) and the `services` array from the JWT to reduce its size and minimize data exposure risks.
 - [X] **Maybe, Centralize Validate Token**: Store service access and roles in a database (cached in Redis) and create an endpoint (e.g., `GET /api/v1/auth/verify-token`) for services to dynamically check user access and roles.
-- [ ] **Implement Logging and Monitoring**: Add logging for all authentication and authorization events to enable auditing and monitoring of access attempts.
+- [X] **Implement Logging and Monitoring**: Add logging for all authentication and authorization events to enable auditing and monitoring of access attempts.
+- [X] **Add Forgot Password and Reset Password**: Implement endpoints for initiating and completing the password reset process.
 - [ ] **Build a Frontend**: Create a simple frontend application to demonstrate the Auth Service's functionality and provide a user-friendly interface for authentication and user management.
 - [ ] **Add Tests**: Implement unit and integration tests to ensure the reliability and correctness of the Auth Service.
 - [ ] **Improve Documentation**: Enhance the README and API documentation to provide clearer instructions and examples for developers using the Auth Service.